Palm trees are also called as Arecaceae.

 There are about 50 types of indoor palm trees available in the world.

 In this article, I have listed the best indoor palm trees that are more suited for the conditions.
 I have also covered the conditions that are best suited to grow these palm trees within your house.

 SIDE NOTE: Being tropical, all palm trees require high humidity.

 Areca palm is also called as butterfly palms as their feathers arch in a beautiful butterfly pattern.
 They have leathery fronds with many leaflets on either side.

-Being a tropical plant, it grows very well in Indian climates.
+Being a tropical plant, it grows very well in moderate temperatures climates.

 Since they grow really slow (around 5-7 inches per year) it is a good idea to get a slightly big plant to begin with.

 SOIL: Areca Palm requires a good acidic well-draining soil.
 Areca doesn’t respond very well to waterlogging and it can cause the roots to rot.

 GROWTH: They grow slowly and can last up to 10-15 years.
 It requires repotting every two years to remove old soil and fertilizer deposits.
 They like tight containers.
 Growth tip is at the very top of the plant, so be careful not to cut it or else growth of plant will stop.